jdede/inet-showcases/_docs/wireless/infrastructure/index.md

 <img class="screen" src="network.png">

-TODO: write the mode on the playground in a figure ?
+TODO: write the mode on the playground in a figure ? -> obvious its infrastructure or not -> not needed

 The networks contain two `WirelessHosts` named `host1` and `host2`.
 They also contain an `Ipv4NetworkConfigurator`, an `Ieee80211ScalarRadioMedium` and an `IntegratedVisualizer` module.
 The network for the infrastructure mode configuration also contains an `AccessPoint`.